DataDog/dd-trace-rb/docs/GettingStarted.md

 - `DD_TRACE_AGENT_URL`: Sets the URL endpoint where traces are sent.
 Has priority over `DD_AGENT_HOST` and `DD_TRACE_AGENT_PORT` if set. e.g. `DD_TRACE_AGENT_URL=http://localhost:8126`.
 - `DD_TRACE_<INTEGRATION>_ENABLED`: Enables or disables an **activated** integration.
 Defaults to `true`.. e.g. `DD_TRACE_RAILS_ENABLED=false`.
 This option has no effects on integrations that have not been explicitly activated (e.g. `Datadog.configure{ |c| c.use :integration }`).on code.
 This environment variable can only be used to disable an integration.
-- `DD_TRACE_SAMPLE_RATE`: Sets the trace sampling rate between `0.0` (0%) and `1.0` (100%, recommended). `1.0` or Tracing without Limits™, allows you to send all of your traffic and retention can be [configured within the Datadog app](https://docs.datadoghq.com/tracing/trace_retention_and_ingestion/).
-When this configuration is not set, the Datadog agent will keep an intelligent assortment of diverse traces.
+- `DD_TRACE_SAMPLE_RATE`: Sets the trace sampling rate between `0.0` (0%) and `1.0` (100%).
+Configure the rate in order to control the volume of traces sent to Datadog.
+When this configuration is not set, the Datadog agent will distribute a default sampling rate of 10 traces per second.
 - `DD_LOGS_INJECTION`: Automatically enables injection [Trace Correlation](#trace-correlation) information, such as `dd.trace_id`, into Rails logs.
 Supports the default logger (`ActiveSupport::TaggedLogging`) and `Lograge`.
 Details on the format of Trace Correlation information can be found in the [Trace Correlation](#trace-correlation) section.
 Valid values are: `true` or `false`(default). e.g. `DD_LOGS_INJECTION=true`.

 ### Sampling

-Datadog's Tracing without Limits™ allows you to send all of your traffic and [configure retention within the Datadog app](https://docs.datadoghq.com/tracing/trace_retention_and_ingestion/).
+Datadog's fine-grained sampling configuration options allows you to keep full visibility over your traffic while keeping control on the trace volumes sent to Datadog.

-We recommend setting the environment variable `DD_TRACE_SAMPLE_RATE=1.0` in all new applications using `ddtrace`.

-App Analytics, previously configured with the `analytics_enabled` setting, is deprecated in favor of Tracing without Limits™.
-Documentation for this [deprecated configuration is still available](https://docs.datadoghq.com/tracing/legacy_app_analytics/).

 #### Application-side sampling